Qarik-Group/concourse-tutorial/docs/index.md

 ## Thanks

-Thanks to Alex Suraci for inventing Concourse CI, and to Pivotal for sponsoring him and a team of developers to work since 2014.
+Thanks to Alex Suraci for inventing Concourse CI, and to Pivotal and now VMWare for sponsoring him and a team of developers to work since 2014.

 At Stark & Wayne we started this tutorial as we were learning Concourse in early 2015, and we've been using Concourse in production since mid-2015 internally and at nearly all client projects.